NagaHarshita/JoshTalks/JoshTalks/README.md

 ### API testing

 - Navigate to 'videos/' to view the fetched videos in a paginated manner
+- Perform a get request to "http://127.0.0.1:8000/youtube/api/videos/" url then you can get the list of all the videos
-- Navigate to 'search/' to enter your query and get the answer
+- Navigate to 'http://127.0.0.1:8000/youtube/api/search/?title=Autumn%20Friday' to enter your query and get the results